 - Macher Teler Chorchori aka Fish Fat (and Fish liver & Intestine) Mishmash with Potatoes and Eggplant

-- Bengali Macher Matha diye Bhaja Muger Dal aka Macher Muro Diye Dal
+- Bengali Macher Matha diye Bhaja Muger Dal (also known as Macher Muro Diye Dal)

-- Pork Jhol aka Bengali Pork Curry (with Aloo!)
+- Pork Jhol (also known as) Bengali Pork Curry (with Aloo!)

-- Bengali Keema Curry a.k.a Mutton Mincemeat Curry with Potato Chunks
+- Bengali Keema Curry (also known as Mutton Mincemeat Curry with Potato) Chunks

 - Kumror Chakka